AbdelouahabMbarki/katacoda-scenarios/kubsphere02/step1.md

 > - CPU > 1 Core, Memory > 2 G;
 > - An existing default Storage Class in your Kubernetes clusters.

-1. Make sure your Kubernetes version is compatible by running `kubectl version` in your cluster node.
+1.Make sure your Kubernetes version is compatible by running `kubectl version` in your cluster node.
 `kubectl version`{{execute}}

 2.Check if the available resources meet the minimal prerequisite in your cluster.
-`kubectl describe nodes/node01 | grep --color=always  "memory:" | tail -1`{{execute}}
+`kubectl describe nodes/node01 | grep --color=always  "memory:" | tail `{{execute}}

-3. Check if there is a default Storage Class in your cluster.
+3.Check if there is a default Storage Class in your cluster.
 An existing Storage Class is the prerequisite for KubeSphere installation.
 `kubectl get sc`{{execute}}
 No storage Class found in the cluster
 ```bash
 controlplane $ kubectl get sc